Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 you have a skin rash, ongoing headache, or any redness or swelling; or

 if your symptoms get worse, or if you have any new symptoms.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+Anacin AF can affect the results of certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using Anacin AF.

 Store at room temperature away from heat and moisture.

 Since Anacin AF is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of acetaminophen can damage your liver or cause death.